Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Introduction

-One of the most important contributions presented in this article is an abstract stability result, cf.\ Theorem~\ref{thm:stability_bound}, for the solutions of the Schrödinger equation that generalises the results presented in \cite{Sloan1981}.
-This is a non-trivial generalisation that constitutes, to our knowledge, the most general stability result in the context of time-dependent Schrödinger equations.
-This theorem is a key part in the proofs of several results of controllability on Quantum Circuits that we present in this work, cf.\ Theorem~\ref{thm:controllability_piecewise_smooth}, Theorem~\ref{thm:controllability_smooth} and Theorem~\ref{thm:controllability_boundary}.
-Moreover, it has far reaching consequences for Quantum Control Theory as it allows to obtain \emph{a priori} estimates on the error committed when driving the state of the system.

-We have exploited the characterisation of self-adjoint extensions of the Laplace-Beltrami operator developed in \cite{IbortLledoPerezPardo2015}.
-This characterisation parametrises self-adjoint extensions in terms of unitary operators acting on the space of boundary data; these unitaries are suitable to carry representations of the symmetry groups of the underlying manifold \cite{IbortLledoPerezPardo2015a}.
-This fact was used in \cite{BalmasedaDiCosmoPerezPardo2019} to characterise the boundary conditions compatible with the graph structure that we consider here.

 The theory of Quantum Control has had a great success when applied to finite-dimensional quantum systems and finite-dimensional approximations of infinite-dimensional systems.
-This success is, among other things, due to the development of the geometric theory of control \cite{DAlessandro2007,AgrachevSachkov2004,Jurdjevic1996}.
-The transition from finite-dimensional to infinite-dimensional control is not an easy task: in fact, many of the results that apply for finite-dimensional quantum systems do not carry over to infinite-dimensional ones.
-A remarkable example of this is the notion of exact controllability, which is not suitable for infinite-dimensional systems \cite{BallMarsdenSlemrod1982,Turinici2000}.
-Most of the quantum systems that appear in the applications to develop quantum computers, like ion traps or superconducting circuits, are infinite-dimensional; however, the models used to describe them are finite-dimensional approximations \cite{Wendin2017,LawEberly1996}.
-This introduces errors in their description, and it is natural to look for better mathematical models for them.
+This success is, partly, due to the development of the geometric theory of control \cite{AgrachevSachkov2004,Jurdjevic1996}{, which applies to finite-dimensional quantum systems.
+In \cite{DAlessandro2007} there is a good account on quantum control techniques, including optimal control theory, applied to the finite-dimensional case. } The transition from finite-dimensional to infinite-dimensional control {(that is, from control of dynamical systems with a finite-dimensional space of states to infinite-dimensional ones)} is not an easy task.
+In fact, many of the results that apply for finite-dimensional quantum systems do not carry over to infinite-dimensional ones.
+A remarkable example of this is the notion of exact controllability, which is not suitable for infinite-dimensional systems \cite{BallMarsdenSlemrod1982,Turinici2000,IbortPerezPardo2009}.
+Most of the quantum systems that appear in the applications to develop quantum computers, like ion traps or superconducting circuits, are infinite-dimensional.
+However, the models used to describe them are finite-dimensional approximations \cite{Wendin2017,LawEberly1996}.
+This introduces errors in their description, as an interaction of the system with itself must be neglected and forces to work in the lowest energy levels of the system to avoid such unwanted interactions.
+It is therefore natural to look for better mathematical models for them.